ysyk2021/ai-based-revenue-management-maximizing-profitability-and-yield/src/chapter-1-1.md

-Introduction - The Need for AI-Based Revenue Management
+The Need for AI-Based Revenue Management
 ==================================================================

 Revenue management is a crucial aspect of any business looking to maximize profitability and yield.
 However, traditional approaches to revenue management can be time-consuming and may not provide the level of accuracy and precision needed for optimal revenue optimization.
 This is where AI-based solutions come in.